A Mixed-Membership Model for Social Network Clustering: Example: Bottlenose Dolphin Network Data

 \section{Example: Bottlenose Dolphin Network Data}

-In this section, we analyze the bottlenose dolphin network data from~\cite{Lusseau}.
-A study of identifying the roles that bottlenose dolphins played in their social network was conducted in~\cite{Lusseau2004}.
+In this section, we analyze the bottlenose dolphin network data from~\citet{Lusseau}.
+A study of identifying the roles that bottlenose dolphins played in their social network was conducted by~\citet{Lusseau2004}.
 The network data was collected for 62 bottlenose dolphins living in Doubtful Sound, New Zealand, over a period of seven years from 1994 to 2001.
 The bottlenose dolphins are represented by nodes in the network, and ties between nodes are interpreted as associations between dolphin pairs occurring more often (due to some sort of homophily) than expected by chance.
 There is a total of 318 edges observed in the network.

-A natural division of the bottlenose dolphin network was discussed in~\cite{Lusseau2004}, and it was done via an accurate and sensitive clustering algorithm proposed in~\cite{Girvan}.
-The algorithm therein was based on a newly-defined ``betweenness'' measure generalized from the one defined in~\cite{Freeman}.
-Two communities were detected for the bottlenose dolphin network, shown in~\cite[Figure $1_{(a)}$]{Lusseau2004}, as well as in Figure~\ref{Fig:dolphin}, for the purpose of comparison with the clustering result of our model.
+A natural division of the bottlenose dolphin network was discussed in~\citet{Lusseau2004}, and it was done via an accurate and sensitive clustering algorithm proposed by~\citet{Girvan}.
+The algorithm therein was based on a newly-defined ``betweenness'' measure generalized from the one defined in~\citet{Freeman}.
+Two communities were detected for the bottlenose dolphin network, shown in~\citet[Figure 1(a)]{Lusseau2004}, as well as in Figure~\ref{fig:dolphins_truth}, for the purpose of comparison.

-We set $h = 2$ in our mixed membership model based on the conclusion from~\cite{Lusseau2004}.
-The {\em burninNum} and {\em size} take values $1,000$ and $5,000$, respectively.
-Executing Algorithm~\ref{Alg:gibbs} with new {\em burninNum} and {\em size}, we obtain the mixed membership percentages for the bottlenose dolphins, organized in Table~\ref{Table:dolphin}.
+We set $h = 2$ in our mixed membership model based on the conclusion from~\citet{Lusseau2004}.
+Both of the {\em burninNum} and {\em size} take value 50000.
+Executing Algorithm~\ref{Alg:gibbs} with the new {\em burninNum} and {\em size}, we obtain the mixed membership probabilities for the bottlenose dolphins, organized in Table~\ref{Table:dolphins}.
 We also depict the hard clustering result in Figure~\ref{Fig:bayesiandolphin} for a better visualization.
-The nodes in community $1$ are colored with green, while the nodes in community $2$ are colored with red.
+The nodes in community $1$ are colored with orange, while the nodes in community $2$ are colored with blue.

-Comparing the clustering result of our mixed membership model and that of the betweenness-based model in~\cite{Lusseau2004}, we realize that the community classification matches for most of the nodes in the network, except for seven (labeled with $1$, $3$, $11$, $29$, $31$, $43$ and $48$) on the boundary.
-These seven nodes were assigned to community $2$ in~\cite{Lusseau2004}, but to community $1$ by our model.
-In~\cite{Lusseau2004}, the betweenness-based clustering algorithm was run once more for community $2$ only, and the result revealed that exactly those seven nodes formed a sub-community.
+Comparing the clustering result of our mixed membership model and that of the betweenness-based model in~\citet{Lusseau2004}, we realize that the community classification matches for most of the nodes in the network, except for ``Beak'', ``Bumper'', ``Fish'', ``Oscar'', ``PL'', ``SN89'', ``SN96'' and ``TR77'' on the boundary. \citet{Lusseau2004}, in fact, assigned these dolphins to a sub-community of Community $1$ using their algorithm.